-Awarding the low-demand articles in conjunction with the high-demand articles may encourage competition.

-- (4) One location (delivery point) has a large requirement, and another location has a requirement too small to individually attract competitive bids. - (5) Awarding and administering numerous small contracts for similar articles or services is impractical. - (b) Before deciding to combine items for aggregate award, consider the following factors: - (1) The capability of bidders to furnish the types and quantities of supplies or services in the aggregate. - (2) How grouping delivery points will affect bidders. - (3) Which combinations will accurately project the lowest overall cost to the Government. - (c) Do not use an aggregate award if it will significantly restrict the number of eligible bidders.
+- (4) Awarding the low-demand articles in conjunction with the high-demand articles may encourage competition. - (5) One location (delivery point) has a large requirement, and another location has a requirement too small to individually attract competitive bids. - (6) Awarding and administering numerous small contracts for similar articles or services is impractical. - (b) Before deciding to combine items for aggregate award, the contracting officer should consider the following factors: - (1) The capability of bidders to furnish the types and quantities of supplies or services in the aggregate. - (2) How grouping delivery points will affect bidders. - (3) Which combinations will accurately project the lowest overall cost to the Government. - (c) The contracting officer should not use an aggregate award if it will significantly restrict the number of eligible bidders.